adubredu/contact_sim.jl/README.md

 ## Usage
 Example scripts can be found in the [examples](examples) folder in this repo.

-The [block_sim.jl](examples/block_sim.jl) simulates physics of a 2D square block dropped from a height, as shown below:
+The [block_sim.jl](examples/block_sim.jl) script simulates physics of a 2D square block dropped from a height, as shown below:

 ![](media/block_sim.gif)

-The [ball_sim.jl](examples/ball_sim.jl) simulates physics of a 2D ball dropped from a height, as shown below:
+The [ball_sim.jl](examples/ball_sim.jl) script simulates physics of a 2D ball dropped from a height, as shown below:

 ![](media/ball_sim.gif)